-A 401 Water Quality Certification from the RWQCB, and a 404 permit from the USACE would be required for this Project because of work and fill in waters of the United States (Petaluma River).
-With implementation of Project features WQ-1, the Project would comply with the requirements of the 401 Water Quality Certification, which may require implementation of a stormwater pollution prevention plan to reduce impacts to less than significance.
+A 401 Water Quality Certification from the RWQCB, and a 404 permit from the USACE would be required for this Project because of work and fill in WOTUS (Petaluma River).
+With implementation of Project Features WQ-1, the Project would comply with the requirements of the 401 Water Quality Certification, which may require implementation of a stormwater pollution prevention plan to reduce impacts to less than significance.